 General

-A STA that sends a PPDU to an intended recipient can solicit different immediate responses by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame (e.g., Action, (multi-TID) BAR, MU-BAR variant Trigger frame, etc.) and the EOF field setting when these frames are carried in an A-MPDU or multi-TID A-MPDU.
+A STA that sends a PPDU to an intended recipient can solicit different immediate responses by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame (e.g., Action, (multi-TID) BAR, MU-BAR variant Trigger frame, or a GCR MU-BAR Trigger frame [CID3204], etc.) and the EOF field setting when these frames are carried in an A-MPDU or multi-TID A-MPDU.